tendermint/tendermint/docs/architecture/adr-046-light-client-implementation.md

 cases of adjacent and non-adjacent headers.
 In the former case, it compares the hashes directly (2/3+ signed transition).
 Otherwise, it verifies 1/3+ (`trustLevel`) of trusted validators are still present in new validators.

+While `Verify` function is certainly handy, `VerifyAdjacent` and `VerifyNonAdjacent` should be used most often to avoid logic errors.

 ### Bisection algorithm details